Deciding to start a lifestyle blog isn’t as appealing as you may think.

 While being a lifestyle blogger gives you more flexibility to cover a larger range of topics, it’s still important to have a niche.

 You don’t want to cover every topic imaginable or you’ll have a hard time creating a target audience.

 Do you like to spend time with your family?
 Then consider a lifestyle niche like family hobbies.

-Bonus – How to Get Your First Pageviews to Your Lifestyle Blog
+Tips For Getting Your First Pageviews to Your Lifestyle Blog

 - Engage in conversation on social media.
 Add something meaningful to the conversations.
 When people check out your profile, they’ll see the link to your blog.

 - Create a Facebook group, where you can create a community focusing on your lifestyle niche.
 This is not a place to spam your posts it’s a place to post interesting things.
 It’s about developing relationships.